MapReduce: Simplified Data Processing on Large Clusters

 }

-The MapReduce library runs this computation across the various worker nodes.
+framework runs this computation across the various worker nodes.
 It uses a master node to coordinate which worker node runs a map or reduce function.
 It also handles potential failures within the cluster.
 Here’s an overview of how the library works.

 Discussions